datameet/covid19/website/docs/non-virus-deaths/index.md

 Before using this data, please note the following:

  1. This is based on media reports
- 2. We only arhive, scrape and parse the data
+ 2. We only archive, scrape and parse the data

 ## Submit